 The adaptability of plastic packaging allows it to meet a variety of needs for consumer goods.
-As packaging moves from design phase through recovery/disposal, the varying types of plastics and their unique properties enable many of the choices made along the way: color, weight, size, shape, utility, printing, protection and so on.
+As packaging moves from design phase through recovery/disposal, the varying types of plastics and their unique properties offer many choices for the decisions that are made along the way:

-Source reduction continues to be an area of important focus for brand owners and packaging engineers, Plastic is often a more efficient material to choose than alternatives.
+Source reduction continues to be an area of important focus for brand owners and packaging engineers.
+Plastic is often a more efficient material to choose than alternatives.
 That’s because plastics are incredibly energy efficient to manufacture and because they are lighter than alternative materials.
-Just two pounds of plastic can deliver 10 gallons—of a beverage.
-You’d need three pounds of aluminum, eight pounds of steel, or over 40 pounds of glass to bring home the same amount.
+Just two pounds of plastic can deliver 10 gallons of a beverage.
+You’d need three pounds of aluminum, eight pounds of steel, or over 40 pounds of glass to bring home the same amount of a beverage.